maniospas/Blombly/docs/basics/io.md

 ## Authentication

-For web resources, you can set authentication and timeout parameters.
+For web resources, you can set authentication and timeout parameters with element set notation.
-With the element setting notation.
 Once set, these parameters cannot be retrieved and do not appear in any error messages.
 Below is an example, in which set username and password with credentials from [sftpcloud's](https://sftpcloud.io/tools/free-ftp-server) free SFTP server - create